Geocode Locations into Coordinates with US Census or Google

 One of the fastest ways to geocode up to 10,000 US addresses at a time is to create a CSV file with 5 columns and upload it to Address Batch form of the US Census Geocoder.
 In the menu on the left-hand side, you can switch from Find Locations to Find Geographies if you wish to include census tract and GeoID data in addition to the coordinates.

-Your CSV file needs to be formatted the following way, without the header row:
+Your CSV file must not contain a header row.
+It needs to be formatted the following way:

 | 1 | 300 Summit St | Hartford | CT | 06106 | | 2 | 1012 Broad St | Hartford | CT | 06106 |